agerwitz/shield/README.md

 Each plugin program must implement the following actions, which will be passed as the first argument:

-- **info** - Dump a JSON-encoded map containing the following keys, to standard output:
+- **Info** - Dump a JSON-encoded map containing the following keys, to standard output:

   1. `name` - The name of the plugin (human-readable)
   2. `author` - The name of the person or team who maintains the plugin.